-Non-compete agreement in Dutch Labour & Employment Law
+Non-compete clause and relationship clauses in Dutch Labour & Employment Law

-Non-compete and non-competition clause in the Netherlands.
-Our Dutch lawyers in Amsterdam specialize in drafting and litigating non compete agreements.
+Non-compete (non-competition) clauses and relationships clauses in the Netherlands have our attention.
+Our Dutch lawyers in Amsterdam specialize in drafting and litigating non-compete or relations clauses.
 Many Dutch employers add non-compete clauses to employee contracts.
 A non-compete clause or agreement is an agreement between two parties, usually employee and employer, that the employee will not enter into or start a similar profession or trade in competition with the other party.
-Employers may require non-competition agreements for a variety of reasons: a non-compete clause in Dutch Labour & Employment Law protects business and can help a business retain valuable employees.
+Employers may require non-competition clauses for a variety of reasons: a non-compete clause in Dutch Labour & Employment Law protects business and can help a business retain valuable employees.

-Non-compete clauses in the Netherlands: reasonable scope and duration
+Non-compete clauses and relationship clauses in the Netherlands: reasonable scope and duration

 - unfairly prejudiced

 - in comparison to the employer’s interests.

 Non-complete clauses in The Netherlands are not enforceable if the non-compete clause is not reasonable with reference to the interests of the parties.
 The attorneys of WS Advocaten can assist you with reviewing your Non-Competes, as well as in developing agreements tailored to the unique needs of your business.